saqib-saud/LandmarkRemark/README.md

 Alerts and Loading screen in app are being displayed using POP.
 We can use protocol to test BDD for 3rd party libraries.

 ### Functional Programming
 Used `map` function where appropriate to transform data.
-Avoid RxSwift to keep app simple.
+Avoided RxSwift to keep app simple.

+### Custom UI

+Created UI using Interface Builder and programmatically (e.g. `LoadingView`). `LoadingView` Can be further improved using IBDesignable to customise in Interface Builder.

-## Error handling
+### Error handling
 Each layer encapsualtes its errors and only exposes subset of errors to consumer layer.
 For the end user there are only 2 types of errors:
 - Failed Errors (i.e. No internet error)
 - Retryable Errors (i.e. Bad internet connection)

-## Behaviour Driven Unit Testing
+### Behaviour Driven Unit Testing
 BDD techniques are used for unit testing.
 Had limited success covering 3rd party libraries such and Firebase and FireStore.
 Some Firebase classes have private constructors, which becomes problematic while mocking it.

 We can test 3rd part libraries by declaring protocol and then extending it.